Canadian Bison Identification and Traceability

 The bison identification program is an industry program initiated and established trace back system for the control and eradication of disease.
 The bison traceability system is operated in conjunction with the Canadian Cattle Identification (CCIA) system.

-All bison leaving their herd of origin must be tagged with the approved Radio Frequency Identification (RFID) or the previously approved dangle tag.
+All bison leaving their herd of origin must be tagged with the approved Radio Frequency Identification (RFID).
 Bison RFID tags are part of a number sequence allocated to bison and are white in colour.
 It is illegal to use yellow coloured RFID tags.

 Bison tags can only be purchased from the Canadian Bison Association.
 Upon ordering tags they are shipped directly to the producer by Kane Veterinary Supplies in Edmonton, AB.